What types of construction will occur during the project?

 What are the locations of the project?

-- Caen Street: Dundonald Ave to Currie Avenue
+- Caen Street: Dundonald Avenue to Currie Avenue;

-- Lancaster Boulevard: Caen Street to Dieppe Street
+- Lancaster Boulevard: Caen Street to Dieppe Street; and

-Why did the City select this area for 2020 construction?
+Why did the City select these locations for 2021-2022 construction?

-The City has received complaints of flooding and damage because drainage has been blocked.
+The City receives complaints of flooding and damage because drainage is blocked by driveway crossings that don't have proper culverts.
 This project area is on the downstream end of Montgomery Place, and is a priority to fix first so that upstream water has somewhere to flow.
-Reconstruction of ditches in this area can also be done cost effectively with water main replacements and road reconstruction to improve overall infrastructure in the area.
+Reconstruction of ditches in this area can also be done cost-effectively with water main replacements and road reconstruction that was already planned to improve overall infrastructure in the area.
+Originally, construction was scheduled for 2020 and had to be delayed to finalize cost-sharing options.

 My property hasn’t flooded.
 Why is a ditch and culvert being installed in the right-of-way adjacent to my property?

-What is the current City Standard for private driveways that cross the City-owned right-of-ways in Montgomery Place?
+What is the City Standard for private driveways that cross the City-owned right-of-ways in Montgomery Place?

 How will my driveway be impacted?

-A 300 mm PVC or concrete culvert will be installed underneath all driveways within the ROW.
-The City of Saskatoon will also restore the driveway crossing to the pre-construction material (i.e. concrete driveway will be restored with concrete) up to a maximum.
-Consultations are being conducted to get input on driveway restorations.
+A 300 mm PVC or concrete culvert will be installed underneath all driveways within the City's right-of-way.
+Impacted driveway crossings will be restored with the pre-construction material (i.e., concrete driveway will be restored with concrete) and width.
+Property owners that are required to cost share will have the opportunity to reduce the driveway width to lower the cost share amount.

 Will the trees on City of Saskatoon right-of-ways be impacted?

-How steep will be the newly constructed ditch (difficulty for maintaining and cutting grass)?
+How steep will the newly constructed ditch be?
+Will it be difficult to maintain and mow the grass?

 How much will the project cost and how will it be funded?

-The project, including drainage improvements, water main replacements, and roadway paving, is estimated to cost a total of $3.6 million, with most of it funded by the Storm Water Utility and City of Saskatoon Capital Reserves.
+The project, including drainage improvements, water main replacements, and roadway paving, is estimated to cost $3.6 million.

-The Lead Water Pipe Replacement Program is funded through a cost sharing agreement with 60% paid by the City and 40% paid by the homeowner.
-See the Water and Sewer Upgrades page for more information.
+The Lead Water Pipe Replacement Program is funded through a cost-sharing agreement where the homeowner pays 40%.
+Refer to Water and Sewer Upgrades for more information.

 Are drainage improvements planned for other areas in Montgomery Place in the future?

-The City intends to develop a long-term drainage plan for the Montgomery Place neighbourhood by the end of 2020.
-The plan will identify the areas proposed for future construction and timing subject to available funding.
+A long-term drainage plan for the Montgomery Place neighbourhood will be presented in 2022, identifying the areas proposed for future construction and timing subject to available funding.

-How come there are so many driveways in Montgomery Place that do not meet the standards?
+Why are there so many driveway crossings in Montgomery Place that do not meet the standards?

 Many factors occurring over decades have contributed to the current situation of driveways and landscaping.
-Some driveways were constructed prior to standards being in place.
-Some property owners may not have fully considered the impact of their driveways on their neighbours.
-Most driveways were constructed without ROW Crossing permits.
+Some driveways were constructed prior to standards being in place or were constructed without a Right-of-Way Crossing permit which involves a final inspection.
+Some property owners may not have fully considered the impact of their driveways on their neighbours downstream.
 The City has not had the resources in place to continually inspect the driveways and enforce compliance.
 However, a new process is now in place to increase awareness of requirements and enforce permits.

-Who is responsible for maintaining right-of-ways in Montgomery Place?
+Who is responsible for maintaining right-of-way drainage in Montgomery Place?

 The City seeks to minimize property taxes by not assuming the responsibility and cost of activities that benefit individual property owners and/or can be carried out cost effectively by citizens.
-As a result, citizens have the primary responsibility for maintaining the ROWs which includes mowing ROW grass in front of their properties and maintaining drainage.
-Property owners can apply for permits to construct driveways across the ROW but must adhere to crossing standards that maintain drainage for their neighbours.
+As a result, citizens have the primary responsibility for maintaining the right-of-way (ROW) area on their property, which includes mowing the grass and keeping drainage paths clear.
+Property owners can apply for permits to construct driveways across the ROW but must adhere to crossing standards in place to maintain drainage for their neighbours.
 Citizens who have driveway crossings through the ROW are responsible for ensuring that culverts are clear and that drainage is not blocked.

 Because of the extent of the storm water drainage erosion in Montgomery Place, the City is restoring the flow paths based on priority areas and available funding.